Brian Carroll, DVM

 After graduation, he returned to Edmond to operate a solo equine practice from 1981 through 1989.
 In 1990, he became a founding partner of Oklahoma City Equine Clinic.
 Currently, his primary area of interest is in reproduction, which not only includes mare and stallion management, but also a special emphasis on embryo transfer.

-In 2003, Dr. Gragg founded and became the managing partner of Embryo Transfer Services, a "sister company" of Oklahoma City Equine Clinic.
-In the off breeding season he still does some horse show work and manages Gragg Ranch.
+In 2003, Dr. Gragg was a founding partner of Embryo Transfer Services, a "sister company" of Oklahoma City Equine Clinic.
+He also manages Gragg Ranch, which he purchased in 2014.
 One of his biggest honors was serving as an executive board member of the American Association of Equine Practitioners.

 Dr. Gragg has been married to his wife, Jan, since 1974.
 They have 3 children (Jill, Deedra, and Zac) and 5 grandchildren (Dakota, Dax, Cora, Ellis, and Olivia).
-His hobbies include anything involving his family, whether that is a trip to the lake, to the mountains for snow skiing, or simply hanging out at home.
+His hobbies include anything involving his family, whether that is a trip to the lake, to the mountains for snow skiing, or simply hanging out at home and smoking meat.